 As a first time user, administrators will be required to enable MFA for their account in order to continue using their account.
 Before you can select which titles you’d like to enforce MFA for, you must have MFA enabled for your administrator account (you must have MFA to grant MFA).
 After you enter your email address you will receive a Magic Link which will instruct you to enable MFA.

 Once you click "Enable MFA" you will be prompted to activate MFA on your account using an authenticator app.

 - Install an authenticator application, such as Authy or Google Authenticator, on your smartphone or other device.

 - Pair the authenticator app with your Screeners.com account by using the app to scan the barcode presented on the Screeners.com screen, or by entering the key manually.

-Now that you've enabled MFA for your Administrative account, learn how to require MFA logins for your shows here.
+Now that you've enabled MFA for your Administrative account, learn how to require MFA logins for your titles here.